 - the whole or part of an article from an issue of a newspaper, magazine or journal;

-- more than one article from an issue of a newspaper, magazine or journal if each article relates to the same subject matter; for example, two articles about the Wik case from a legal journal;
+- more than one article from an issue of a newspaper, magazine or journal if each article is for the same research or course of study;

-- if copying text or printed music which is published as an edition of 10 or more pages, you may copy 10 per cent of the total number of pages or one chapter, whichever is the greater.
+- if copying text or printed music from a hard copy edition of 10 or more pages, you may copy 10% of the number of pages or one chapter, whichever is the greater;

-- the possibility of obtaining the copyright material within a reasonable time at an ordinary commercial price (it would be considered unfair to photocopy all or most of a work that you could buy);
+- the possibility of obtaining the copyright material within a reasonable time at an ordinary commercial price;

-- the effect of the dealing upon the potential market for, or the value of, the work (making more than one copy is less fair than making a single copy); and
+- the effect of the dealing upon the potential market for, or the value of, the work; and

-- where only part of the work is copied: the amount and substantiality of the part copied in relation to the whole work (it is less fair to copy a large or important part of the work than to copy a small or unimportant part).
+- where only part of the work is copied: the amount and substantiality of the part copied in relation to the whole work.

 Copyright material may be reproduced for the purpose of criticism or review as long as appropriate acknowledgement is given and that the use is fair.
 The criticism or review must be genuine.
 If you are only using the copyright material as an example or to illustrate a point rather than specifically commenting on the material or underlying ideas then you cannot rely on this provision.